tnichols217/notes/APArt/Piece Descriptions.md

 ### Ideas

-1. Compare how the feeling of mastering the guitar is like enjoying hours of nostalgic games on the NES
+1. Compare how mastering the guitar is like enjoying hours of nostalgic games on the Nintendo NES

 ## 5 - 7 - Drum